FUTA stands for the Federal Unemployment Tax Act, and it’s one of the taxes employers have to pay as part of payroll taxes.

 FUTA (federal unemployment insurance taxes): The current federal unemployment insurance tax rate is 6% and applies to the first $7,000 paid to each employee (called the “wage base”) during the year.

-However, employers and business owners who file and pay state unemployment taxes on time, will likely earn a 5.4% federal tax credit, which means that your actual FUTA rate will be 0.6%, bringing your maximum payment per employee down considerably.
+However, employers and business owners who file and pay state unemployment taxes on time, will likely earn a 5.4% federal tax credit, which means that your actual FUTA rate will be 0.6% if you get the maximum credit, bringing your maximum payment per employee down considerably.
 How did we arrive at 0.6%?
 Simple:

 SUTA (state unemployment insurance taxes): Each state uses a different tax rate and wage base for their unemployment tax.
-To find the details for your state, click here or visit your state’s Department of Labor website.
+Visit your state’s Department of Labor website to find out what they are where your company is based.

 Can my unemployment insurance tax rate change?